-Trump's decision to meet Kim 'no surprise', Tillerson says
+Tillerson changes tune after Trump accepts meeting with Kim

 "So I think really what changed was his posture, in a fairly dramatic way in all honesty, that came as a little bit of a surprise to us as well that he was so forward leaning in his conversations with the delegation from South Korea," he said.

-The stunning announcement was the culmination of a diplomatic whirlwind that began with the invitation of a North Korean delegation to attend the Winter Olympics in Pyeongchang, South Korea.
-That event became the venue for a series of carefully orchestrated diplomatic overtures, which culminated in a visit by a South Korean delegation to Pyongyang.
+Vice President Mike Pence said Kim's willingness to meet was "evidence that President Trump's strategy to isolate the Kim regime is working" and that it was happening "despite the United States making zero concessions."

-During the visit, Kim reportedly joked over dinners of Korean hotpot and cold noodles.
-At one meeting, he said previous missile tests had caused Moon to schedule early morning national security meetings.
-"I decided today (to freeze the tests) so he will not lose sleep anymore," he said, according to a South Korean presidential official.
+The stunning announcement was the culmination of a diplomatic whirlwind that began with the invitation of a North Korean delegation to attend the Winter Olympics last month in Pyeongchang, South Korea.

 Sanctions to remain in place